epels/fast-cli-prometheus-exporter/README.md

 pels$ ./fast-cli-prometheus-exporter
 ```

-There are some flags to tweak the HTTP address, the interval and the distribution/histogram's bucket configuration:
+There are some flags to tweak the HTTP address, the interval and the distribution/histogram's bucket configuration (although they do come with reasonable defaults):

 ```bash
 pels$ ./fast-cli-prometheus-exporter -help